XxCHANDLERxX/notes/sci206/README.md

 Question: Can you generate gravitational waves?
 A: Gravitational waves were just discovered.
 Talk to me after class!

-Demo: Radio waves are polarized.
+*Demo:*: Radio waves are polarized.
 Here's an AM radio station being played on an old radio.
 If I rotate the radio 90 degrees, it gets quiet.
 When it's loud, assuming the radio's receiver is lengthwise along th width of the radio, we know the radio is perpendicular to the radio wave, and so the transmitter is